Europe South ATLAS of Plucked Instruments

 cetera

-On the (French) island Corsica quite recently the folk musicians have rediscovered the old cittern.
+On the (French) island Corsica quite recently the folk musicians have rediscovered the old cittern - which is locally called the cetera - or cetera corse.
 They have extended the number of strings and when played, the sound and feeling (of the thin metal strings) is that of the old orpharion.
-Even some of the necks looks like a cittern, with the d-shape.
-See for more information (in French) Ugocetera.
+Even some of the necks look like a cittern, with the d-shape.
+As the makers make up their own models, there is not one standard cetera, although the general model can be recognised.

 The body of the cetera is mandolin/cittern-like, with a flat back.
 Sometimes the bottom has a small extension to fix the strings to.
 The back of the neck is either like a normal guitar-neck or in a d-shape, like on cittern and orpharion.
 The fretboard is raised above the soundboard.
 Sometimes a rosette made of parchment fills the round soundhole.